okta/odyssey/packages/docs/components/tooltip.md

 <Description>

 Tooltips activate when a cursor hovers over an element, or an element receives focus.

-Tooltips can be triggered both by the shared parent container or the paired sibling.
-If you are describing an element that can have focus, no more work is necessary.
+They can be triggered both by a parent container or a paired sibling.

 Tooltips vanish when a user stops hovering or changes focus.
 To maintain parity with the browser's tooltip behavior, they will not disappear otherwise.